 Most of the major mobile ad networks offer 5 formats:

-These ads are usually text and images displayed at the top or bottom of an app. - Native
+Banner These ads are usually text and images displayed at the top or bottom of an app.

-Mostly perceived as the least intrusive ad.
-They mimic the UI of the app with a small “sponsored” text added (popular with Facebook and Instagram). - Interstitial
+Native Mostly perceived as the least intrusive ad.
+They mimic the UI of the app with a small “sponsored” text added (popular with Facebook and Instagram).

-They are full-screen ads shown between transitions in the app (IMDB and Duolingo use this). - Offer wall
+Interstitial They are full-screen ads shown between transitions in the app (IMDB and Duolingo use this).

-Usually placed on a separate page the user has to click to get to.
-It lists multiple offers with in-app rewards to each choice; for example, in-game currency for clicking an ad. - Video
+Offer wall Usually placed on a separate page the user has to click to get to.
+It lists multiple offers with in-app rewards to each choice; for example, in-game currency for clicking an ad.

 PROS TO A FREE WITH ADS REVENUE MODEL